 Throughout the month of January, we’re serving up a series of “New Year, New Healthy Habits” articles on how to tackle common bad health habits by adopting some simple behavior change techniques.
 We kicked off the series with tips on how to slay stress and get more sleep.
 This week, we’re looking at another prevalent health concern: how to lose weight for the long term.

 There’s a reason your local gym is packed this time of year: January is prime time for tackling weight loss resolutions.
-And although roughly a quarter of American adults vowed to shed pounds in 2017, the hard truth is that they may have found themselves doing so in 2018, since almost 50% of people wind up setting the same goals year after year, according to a Harris Poll.
+And although roughly a quarter of American adults vowed to shed pounds in 2017, the hard truth is that they may have found themselves doing so in the years that followed, too, since almost 50% of people wind up setting the same goals year after year, according to a Harris Poll.

 That's because weight loss is hard—and harder still when you attempt it without a plan in place.
 That’s why we spoke to the experts to learn how to implement truly sustainable changes that can help set you up for success—like these four fairly simple behavior change tips.